nandofioretto/flab.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 ---

 I am an assistant professor of Computer Science at [UVA](https://engineering.virginia.edu/departments/computer-science).
-I lead the [Trustworthy and Responsible Learning and Optimization](_pages/group.md) group where we make advances in artificial intelligence with focus on two key themes:\\
+I lead the
+[Responsible AI for Science and Engineering (RAISE)](/group/) group where we make advances in artificial intelligence with focus on two key themes:\\
   **AI for Science and Engineering**: We develop the foundations to blend deep learning and constrained optimization for complex scientific and engineering problems.\\
   <!-- and  create ways to integrate knowledge, constraints, and physical principles into learning models. -->
   **Trustworthy & Responsible AI**: We analyze the equity of AI systems in support of decision-making and learning tasks, focusing especially on privacy and fairness.